NickKohse/MtnData/README.md

 - Put user in regular message payload, or make specialized message for each type
 - Put functions in alphabetical order
 - Delete extra spaces
+- Find a better way to map db to objects
+- Write unit tests
+- Write end to end tests
+- Finish the user page(show recent activity, allow password chasnge etc)
+- Make sure username aren't the same if non csae sensitive
+- Add Log rotation
+- Switch to use async functions for db access